 The processing of the payroll should ensure that all employees are compensated on a regular basis for work performed and at the rate approved by the appointing authority.
-All compensation should be recorded in a permanent record reflecting the hourly rate and hours worked or salary, deductions, and the gross and net compensation for the pay period and for the year.
+All compensation should be recorded in a permanent record reflecting the hourly rate and hours worked or salary, deductions, and the gross net compensation for the pay period and for the year.
 Standard deductions such as pension, Medicare, and Federal and State taxes should also be computed at the applicable rates established by the regulatory agencies.
-Other deductions permitted by the Village should be authorized by the employee and the authorization should be maintained in a file.
-Payment of the net compensation should be by a check signed by the appropriate official or by electronic funds transfer.
+Other deductions permitted by the village should be authorized by the employee and the authorization should be maintained in a file.
+Payment of the net compensation should be by a check signed by the appropriate official or by electronic funds transfer to the bank account of the employee.
 Payment of deductions and the related employer obligations should be made timely and reported in the format prescribed by the regulatory agency.
 Personnel files should contain relevant employee information and any other information required by Federal and/or State laws.
-If there is a need to establish a new position in the Village, Council must first create the position by legislative action.
+If there is a need to establish a new position in the village, council must first create the position by legislative action.
+Safeguards should be in place to ensure that the same individual does not hire personnel, authorize pay rates, process payroll, generate and distribute pay checks, and reconcile the bank accounts.

-Statutory Requirements - The following State statutes apply:
+The following State statutes apply:

-Section 705.13, Revised Code, requires the legislative authority of a municipal corporation to fix, by ordinance, the salary of its members which shall be paid in equal monthly installments.
-For each absence from regular meetings of the legislative authority, unless authorized by a two-thirds vote all members thereof, there shall be deducted a sum equal to two percent of such annual salary.
+Section 705.13, Revised Code, required the legislative authority of a municipal corporation to set, by ordinance, the salary of its members so that each shall be paid in equal monthly installments.
+For each absence from regular meetings of the legislative authority, unless authorized by a two-thirds vote of all members thereof, there shall be deducted a sum equal to two percent of such annual salary.
 Absence for ten successive regular meetings shall operate to vacate the seat of a member, unless such absence is authorized by the legislative authority.

-Section 731.13 Revised Code, requires the legislative authority of the Village to fix the compensation and bonds of all officers, clerks, and employees of the Village except as otherwise provided by law.
-The legislative authority must, in the case of elected officers, fix their compensation for the ensuing term of office at a meeting held not later than five days prior to the last day fixed by law for filing for such office.
+Section 731.13, Revised Code, required the legislative authority of the village to fix the compensation and bonds of all officers, clerks, and employees of the village except as otherwise provided by law.
+The legislative authority must, in the case of elected officers, fix their compensation for the ensuing term of office at a meeting held not later than five days prior to the last day fixed by law for filing a candidate for such office.
 All bonds shall be made with sureties subject to the approval of the mayor.
 The compensation so fixed shall not be increased or diminished during the term for which any officer is elected or appointed.
 This section does not prohibit the payment of any increased costs of continuing to provide the identical benefits provided to an officer at the commencement of his term of office.